-In accordance with Board Bylaws 5.15.45, the following motion is submitted as notice at this time and for consideration at the next regular meeting of the Planning and Priorities Committee.
+In accordance with Board Bylaws 5.15.45, notice of the following motion was provided at the September 20, 2023 meeting of the Planning and Priorities Committee and is therefore submitted for consideration at this time.

 5.15.45 Motions must first be introduced as a Notice of Motion to provide advance notification of a matter, ...